Full Spectrum Warrior: Plot

 Despite the death of Al-Afad, propaganda broadcasts were made by a surviving group of Al-Afad soldiers called the Black Wind Brigade, headed by one of Al-Afad's sons Al-Hamal.
 As a way of repaying the Army Rangers from Mike 25 a debt for saving them in a parking lot, both Alpha and Bravo team from Charlie 90 were "on loan" to them to participate in unofficial assignments.
 In the first mission, both teams were to mark a radio tower for an airstrike to end the propaganda broadcasts.
 On the second epilogue mission, both fireteams, with assistance from Staff Sergeant Hackett, were sent to a mosque to take out the Black Wind Brigade.
 Although Al-Hamal is killed by an airstrike during a firefight, the younger brother, Colonel Samir who was presumed to be dead assumes the role as ruler, willing to work towards democracy and stray away from his father and brother's tyrannical regime.

-These missions were released as DLC for the Xbox version and are included in the PC and PS2 versions by default and unlocked from the start, but the game still goes to credits after the last "Normal" mission and the player must manually start them from the level select.
+These missions were released as DLC for the Xbox version and are included in the PC and PS2 versions by default and unlocked from the start, but the game still goes to credits after the last "Normal" mission and the player must manually start them from the level select on PC.

+A third Epilogue mission is available exclusively in the PS2 port (which also added online co-op support for the previous two epilogue missions) where after discovering a mass grave the day before in a previous mission in the regular campaign, Charlie 90 are assigned to Army Ranger Cpt.Stark temporarily and must defend an aid station setup to identify the dead by patrolling the area and ensuring none of Al-Afad's surviving Mujahideen reach it while Cpt.Stark provides sniper cover from a rooftop next to the aid station.